 These rhetorical claims are troubling to me for several reasons.
 I build on the concerns raised originally in an important Mercatus Center paper by my colleagues Jerry Brito and Tate Watkins, which warns of the dangers of threat inflation in policy debates and the corresponding rise of the “cybersecurity industrial complex.”
 In my Forbes essay, I note that: Continue reading →

 I enjoyed this Wall Street Journal essay by Daniel H. Wilson on “The Terrifying Truth About New Technology.”
-It touches on many of the themes I’ve discussed here in my essays on techno-panics, fears about information overload, and the broader battle throughout history between technology optimists and pessimists about the impact of new technologies on culture, life, and learning.
+It touches on many of the themes I’ve discussed here in my essays on techno-panics, fears about information overload, and the broader battle throughout history between technology optimists and pessimists regarding the impact of new technologies on culture, life, and learning.
 Wilson correctly notes that:

 The fear of the never-ending onslaught of gizmos and gadgets is nothing new.
 The radio, the telephone, Facebook — each of these inventions changed the world.
 Each of them scared the heck out of an older generation.
 And each of them was invented by people who were in their 20s.